Dementia

 About Dementia

 Dementia causes memory loss and other thinking problems that make it hard for the person to remember important information, solve problems, or plan their day.
-Everyday tasks like getting dressed, taking medicine, and paying bills may be affected.
+Everyday tasks like getting dressed, taking medicine, and paying bills may be harder to do.

 Most types of dementia get worse over time and do not have a cure.
 Alzheimer’s disease is the most common type of dementia.